How to Use 3D Printer Cleaning Filament (Full Guide)

 Or perhaps it’s just a cheap, highly abrasive material that strips everything out?
 And presumably erodes the inside of your nozzle over time…

-Again, no. It’s actually (we can only speak for ours, of course) a non-abrasive industrial-grade compound for purging hard-stuck chemical residues out of injection moulding machines.
+Again, no. It’s actually (we can only speak for ours, of course) a non-abrasive industrial-grade compound for purging hard-stuck chemical residues out of injection molding machines.

 First on the left, towards a cleaner nozzle on the right.
 You can see how this can easily take 5-6 ‘pulls’